Page content

 What and how students learn depends to a major extent on how they think they will be assessed, (Biggs, Tang and Kennedy, 2022 p.182)

-Well-constructed assessments produce valid evidence of student achievement, (Deneen and Boud, 2014) and should be designed in a way that understands the diversity of students coming to university.
+Well-constructed assessments produce valid evidence of student achievement, of learning outcomes (Deneen and Boud, 2014) and should be inclusively designed in a way that respects the diversity of students coming to university.

 - Help learners understand what good looks like by engaging learners with the requirements and performance criteria for each task